pharsa-thapa/MERN-CRUD/README.md

-## This project is a sample demo project on MERN Stack.
+## This project is a demo project on MERN Stack.
 Client React application is wrapped inside the client directory in root directory.
 You can run this app in both development and production environments but make sure you add config values for both environments.

 ## Configure the App